VACTERL association: Limbs

 Limb defects occur in up to 70 percent of babies with VACTERL association and include a displaced or hypoplastic thumb, extra digits (polydactyly), fusion of digits (syndactyly) and forearm defects such as radial aplasia.
 Babies with limb defects on both sides tend to have kidney or urologic defects on both sides, while babies with limb defects on only one side of the body tend to have kidney problems on that same side.

 Extension

 Features secondary to VACTERL components are frequent enough to be considered an extension of VACTERL.
 These include: single umbilical artery, ambiguous genitalia, abdominal wall defects, diaphragmatic hernia, intestinal and respiratory anomalies, and oligohydramnios sequence defects.
 Cardiac defects are thought to fit in this category.

 Growth

 Many babies with VACTERL are born small and have difficulty with gaining weight.
 Babies with VACTERL association, however, do tend to have normal development and normal intelligence.

 Pathology

 Patients with abnormal cardiac and kidney function may be more at risk for hemolytic uremic syndrome.

 Diagnosis

+VACTERL association currently has no known genetic cause.
+As numerous other conditions may present with similar defects, it is important for genetic testing to be conducted as soon as possible.
+Testing may be done via chorionic villus sampling or amniocentesis if defects are discovered during prenatal ultrasounds, or by blood after birth.
+VACTERL diagnosis is only made when genetic test results indicate there are no identifiable genetic or chromosomal abnormalities.